 The easiest way to floss while wearing braces is to use a Waterpik.
-A waterpik is effective in removing food and particles around your teeth.
+A Waterpik is effective in removing food and particles around your teeth.
 It uses water pressure, so it’s much messier than using floss, and you may need to clean the sink or counter after using!

 If You Don’t Brush Your Braces

 Imagine, you’ve just spent one or two years wearing braces, and now that they’re off your teeth are nice and straight.
 But now your problem is white spots on your teeth!
 They are commonly known as “decalcification” which is caused from plaque left on your teeth where bacteria has grown and began breaking down the enamel.
-Overtime they may even turn brown however, there are some treatments available to minimize the spots.
+Over time, they may even turn brown; however, there are some treatments available to minimize the spots.

-Not brushing correctly can also cause your gum to become irritated.
+Not brushing correctly can also cause your gums to become irritated.
 You may experience excessive bleeding or puffy gums.
 Prevention is always the best method to avoid complications.
 It’s easier to spend a little extra time brushing and flossing so you don’t have to repeat or extend the time you wear braces.

 Foods to Avoid